mrmanc/mrmanc.github.io/_posts/2016-05-12-agile-manchester-what-we-learned-whilst-handing-control-of-deployments-to-developers-at-auto-trader.md

 ---
 layout: post
-title: DevOps Edinburgh—How We Put Developers In Control of Deployments at Auto Trader
+title: Agile Manchester—What we learned whilst handing control of deployments to developers at Auto Trader
 cover: autotrader.png
 comments: true
 categories: